msg-DAVID-GmbH/RemoteWorking/03_moderating_remote_meetings.md

 - in case of voice-only meeting AND participants not known to each other: makes everyone speaking tell their name: "This is Martin, I just wanted to add ..."
 - "over-communicate" ("overuse" body language, facial expressions and gestures to communicate all the time)
 - also over-communicate in content: check + paraphrase what you heard: "This is Joe.
 Is it right that you said X, Y and Z?
 Just want to make sure I understood you."

+## Nice Tool to prevent extremely long discussions: ELMO-rule
+- from [Change Leader's Network](http://changeleadersnetwork.com/great-meeting-facilitation-technique): " If someone yells ELMO during the meeting, then the facilitator pauses and asks for a vote.
+(Majority rules, although you can of course set your own decision protocol.)
+If the majority agrees that it is “enough, let’s move on,” then the facilitator stops the discussion and moves on to the next topic.
+If the majority disagrees, then you keep with the current discussion."

 # Exercise
 ## Analysis: How good are your meetings?